 I would be surprised if there are many school library's who do not possess a copy of Maurice Sendak's 'Where the Wild things are.'
 Published in 1963 it is one of the most loved children's books of all time, with sales exceeding 20 million copies.

 Following the 2009 film release this tale, of imagination and the complexities of childhood emotions, has found a fresh audience amongst both teachers and students.

 The story is highly applicable to kids of all ages as it deals with emotions, family issues and how our behaviour and feelings affect the world we perceive around us.
 It connects emotional balance and behavior through a compelling story and Sendak's amazing illustrations which captivate young audiences.

-A colleague of mine, Mark Muldoon put together a brilliant unit of work for his grade 5/6 students which tied a number of elements of the book, film, soundtrack and artwork into a complete literacy unit I taught a few years back.
+A colleague of mine, Mark Muldoon, put together a brilliant unit of work for his grade 5/6 students which tied a number of elements of the book, film, soundtrack and artwork into a complete literacy unit which I taught a few years back.

-Since then, I added a number of other resources to this post into a thorough reference point to teaching this book effectively.
+Since then I have added a number of other resources to this post, providing a thorough reference point to teach and explore this book effectively.
 If you have any others to add I'd love to pop them up.
 Please email them through.

-Obviously, for copyright reasons I cannot post digital copies of the book or film but you can purchase them and many of other "where the wild things are teaching and learning resources such as the ones included in this post.
+Obviously, for copyright reasons I cannot post digital copies of the book or film but you can purchase them and many other 'where the wild things are' teaching and learning resources such as the ones included in this post.

 WTWTA Teaching Support Kit: This is the official Teacher's guide from publisher random house.
 It was updated in 2010 and is full of great ideas including a Bloom's Taxonomy grid of activities for students to complete.
 An excellent